open-quantum-safe/liboqs/README.md

 	cmake -GNinja -DCMAKE_TOOLCHAIN_FILE=../.CMake/toolchain_windows-amd64.cmake -DOQS_DIST_BUILD=ON -DBUILD_SHARED_LIBS=ON ..
 	ninja

-The result of ninja process, will generate a `bin/liboqs.dll` file on project root directory that you will need to copy to Windows and configure it to be available via PATH environment variable
+This will generate a `bin/liboqs.dll` file in the `build` directory that you will need to copy to Windows.
+You should configure it to be available via the PATH environment variable.

 ## Documentation